Einstein-type metrics and generalized Ricci solitons on weak $f$-K-contact manifolds: Weak -K-contact structure as a generalized Ricci soliton

-for all vector fields $X,Y$, where $a$ and $b\ne0$ are real scalars, and $\mu$ is a 1-form of unit norm, and later this structure has been studied by several geometers.
+Corollary~\ref{C-5.0} motivates to consider \textit{quasi Einstein manifolds}, introduced in \cite{CM-2000} by the condition $\Ric = a\,g + b\,\mu\otimes\mu$ for all vector fields $X,Y$, where $a$ and $b\ne0$ are real scalars, and $\mu$ is a 1-form of unit norm, and later this structure has been studied by several geometers.
 If $\mu$ is the differential of a function, then we get a \textit{gradient quasi Einstein manifold}.

 The following generalization of \eqref{E-gg-r-e} was given in \cite{CZB-2022}:

 for some $\sigma_1,\sigma_2\in C^\infty(M)$ and real constants $c_1, c_2$ and $\lambda$.
 For $\sigma_1=\sigma_2$, \eqref{E-gg-r-e2} reduces to \eqref{E-gg-r-e}.